-✅ What’s New – 10th June Update
+✅ What’s New – 17th September Update

 Progress Persistence: Your uploaded files now stay put—even if you navigate away or close the tab.
 No more waiting on the page while your upload processes in the background.

-Multiple File Uploads – Upload several documents at once.
+Multiple File Uploads: Upload several documents at once.

 In just a few simple steps, you can now upload data from your Excel spreadsheet or internal software into Matrak.
 This feature is especially useful for updating bulk records quickly and efficiently.
 Read on to learn more!

-How to set up your file correctly
+How to set up your file correctly?

-How to set up your file correctly
+How to set up your file correctly?

 In order for Matrak to process your data upload, you need to make sure your file is set up correctly - the minimum columns required are the material 'ID' and 'Record Type' columns.